-Then, a language model called “BERT” became even better by not just guessing the next word in a sentence, but also words in the middle of sentences, such as guessing that X is “spaghetti” in the sentence “I eat X with meatballs.”
+Then, a language model called “BERT” became even better by not just guessing the next word in a sentence, but also works in the middle of sentences, such as guessing that X is “spaghetti” in the sentence “I eat X with meatballs.”

 Recently, the same team that made “GPT” has a second version “GPT 2” that is even better, because it has been trained for a longer time on a lot more data, and because they used higher quality data.